Bubbling of almost critical points of anisotropic isoperimetric problems with degenerating ellipticity: Introduction

+It should also be mentioned that in $ \R^2 $ a complete characterization of volume constrained critical points of $ \perim{\phi} $ for arbitrary norms $ \phi $ is proved by Morgan in \cite{morganwulff}.

+Starting with the pioneering works of \cite{struwe84} and \cite{breziscoronRELL}, a lot of effort has been devoted to study hypersurfaces with almost constant mean curvature.
+A prominent area of research in this direction is represented by the study of bubbling phenomena for sequences of sets with almost constant mean curvature.
+Roughly speaking, in the Euclidean setting this problem amounts to understand whether a small deviation (in some $ L^p $-norm) of the Euclidean mean curvature of a smooth set $ E $ from being constant implies proximity of $ E $ to a finite union of disjointed and possibly mutually tangent balls; cf.\ \cite{ciraolomaggi2017}, \cite{JulinNiinikoski}, \cite{poggesibubbling} and \cite{JulinMoriniOronzioSpadaro} for a non exhaustive list of papers on the subject.
+While these problems have been extensively investigated in the Euclidean setting, much less appears to be known about the following more general bubbling problem (BP) for arbitrary anisotropies.

-In \cite[Theorem 1.4]{delgadinomaggimihailaneumayer} the question \eqref{BP} is studied for sequences whose (scalar) mean $ \phi_h $-curvatures $ H^{\phi_h}_{\Omega_h} $ converge in $ L^2 $ to a constant.
-In particular, a positive answer is given under the following additional hypothesis, (1) the mean $ \phi_h $-curvatures of $ \Omega_h $ are uniformly bounded from below by a positive constant (i.e.\ uniform mean convexity), and (2) the sequence of $ L^2 $-deviations $ \| H^{\phi_h}_{\Omega_h} - \lambda \|_{L^2(\partial \Omega_h)} $ vanishes faster than the rate of degeneracy of the ellipticity constants of $ \phi_h $.
-The authors asked whether the fast convergence assumption could be actually removed (cf.\ \cite[pag.\ 1141]{delgadinomaggimihailaneumayer}).
+To author's knowledge, this question is studied for the first in \cite{delgadinomaggimihailaneumayer}, and serves as a weak version of the Alexandrov soap bubble problem for arbitrary anisotropies.
+In particular, \cite[Theorem 1.4]{delgadinomaggimihailaneumayer} partially answers \eqref{BP} for sequences of smooth sets $ \Omega_h $ whose (scalar) mean $ \phi_h $-curvatures $ H^{\phi_h}_{\Omega_h} $ converge in $ L^2 $ to a constant, under the following additional hypothesis: (i) the mean $ \phi_h $-curvatures of $ \Omega_h $ are uniformly bounded from below by a positive constant (i.e.\ uniform mean convexity), and (ii) the sequence of $ L^2 $-deviations $ \| H^{\phi_h}_{\Omega_h} - \lambda \|_{L^2(\partial \Omega_h)} $ vanishes faster than the rate of degeneracy of the ellipticity constants of $ \phi_h $.
+As mentioned in \cite[pag.\ 1141]{delgadinomaggimihailaneumayer}, the fast convergence condition required in (ii) is a key technical assumption for the method used in \cite{delgadinomaggimihailaneumayer}.

-The main discovery of this paper is that, replacing the $ L^2 $-deviations with $ L^n $-deviations leads to a complete unconditional solution of the anisotropic bubbling problem, where no additional hypothesis are needed.
-Clearly for $ n = 2 $, that is, in the physical-relevant $ 3 $-dimensional case, our result directly generalizes \cite[Theorem 1.4]{delgadinomaggimihailaneumayer}.
-The following corollary is actually an immediate consequence of a more general Theorem, cf.\ \ref{thm compactness}, where smooth domains are replaced by sets of finite perimeter and classical anisotropic mean curvatures by anisotropic distributional mean curvatures (in the sense of varifolds).
-Since the general statement in \ref{thm compactness} allows for sequences of non-smooth sets (of finite perimeter), such a result is new even in the Euclidean setting, cf.\ \ref{rmk compactness 1}, and it contains as a special case the main result of \cite{deRosaKolaSantilli}, cf.\ \ref{rmk compactness 2}.